 None of them stay completely faithful to Doyle’s novel.
 A female explorer is always added for a bit of variety and also often to supply Malone with a love interest.
 This began with the very first adaptation in 1925.
 Roxton also tends to vary between being a hero, an anti hero and even in some cases an outright villain.
 Tyrannosaurus Rex also often takes Allosaurus’s place as the king of the Lost World too, whilst the natives are often presented in a much more unsympathetic light, though many versions have added a sympathetic native girl at least who helps to save the explorers and may even become a love interest of Malone or Roxton.
 The friendly female native first appeared in the 1960 Irwin Allen version and has been a staple ever since.

 To be fair this character does have something of a small precedent in the book itself.
 Just before they leave the Plateau all 4 of the explorers are offered up wives by the natives, but they politely turn them down.
-Their proposed wives play no real role in the story however, but the idea of the explorers finding romance as it were on the Plateau is not entirely a deviation from Doyle’s story even it was only really a throw away remark in Doyle’s adventure.
+Their proposed wives play no real role in the story however, but the idea of the explorers finding romance as it were on the Plateau is not entirely a deviation from Doyle’s story.

 The most faithful adaptation of Doyle’s novel is arguably the 2001 tv miniseries produced by Tim Haines the man behind Walking with Dinosaurs.
 This version stays close for the most part to the original novel and even has Allosaurus as the main Dinosaur and refreshingly portrays the natives as a civilised and advanced society rather than a group of vicious savages.